uadmin/uadmin/docs/_build/html/_sources/api.rst.txt

 **uadmin.WARNING**
 ^^^^^^^^^^^^^^^^^^
-WARNING is a statement or event that indicates a possible problems occurring in an application.
+WARNING is the display tag under Trail.
+It is the statement or event that indicates a possible problems occurring in an application.

 Syntax: